Frequently asked questions

 - General frequently asked questions on the Canadian General Standards Board and standards

 - Frequently asked questions on the standards development process

 General frequently asked questions on the Canadian General Standards Board and standards

 Q1.
 What is the Canadian General Standards Board (CGSB)?

-CGSB is an organization within Public Works and Government Services Canada.
+CGSB is an organization within Public Services and Procurement Canada.
 It offers standardization products and services, including standards development, product evaluation, certification and quality assessment.

 CGSB is a member of Canada's National Standards System, and is accredited by the Standards Council of Canada as a standards-development, certification, and registration organization.
 CGSB supports the government's economic, regulatory, procurement, health and safety interests.

 Q2.
 What is the work of CGSB?